-Figure 12a.
+Figure 12b.
 Proportion of embryo transfers day 2-3 and day 5-6 per age group.
-Fresh IVF.
-Own gametes.
+Freeze cycles.
+Autologous gametes.

 The increased prevalence of blastocyst transfers in freeze cycles compared to fresh cycles are due to the freezing methods for blastocysts (vitrification) having yielded improved treatment results compared to the more traditional "slow freezing" of day 2-3 embryos.
 The difference for fresh cycles between these culture regimens, however, is not that apparent.